ecolab-nus/morpher/README.md

 Morpher is a powerful, integrated compilation and simulation framework, that can assist design space exploration and application-level developments of CGRA based systems.
 Morpher can take an application with a compute intensive kernel as input, compile the kernel onto a user-provided CGRA architecture, and automatically validate the compiled kernels through cycle-accurate simulation using test data extracted from the application.
 Morpher can handle real-world application kernels without being limited to simple toy kernels through its feature-rich compiler.
 Morpher architecture description language lets users easily specify architectural features such as complex interconnects, multi-hop routing, and memory organizations.

+To enable faster yet accurate simulation for CGRA-based systems,  a light version morpher_light is provided.
+It is achieved by removing AGI instructions to simplify DFG generation.
+This version is ideal for rapid design space exploration and application-level development.
+[Click here to use the light version of morpher](#using-the-light-version-of-morpher).

 ![framework](https://user-images.githubusercontent.com/12274945/198694251-ab21d639-8999-424a-bc5a-3e7921c638a0.png)

 More information: